Henryka Sienkiewicza Street: Tenement at 48 Dworcowa Street, corner with Sienkiewicza street

-Bahnhoffstraße 74 has been built in the early 1880s for Rob.
+Bahnhoffstraße 74 was built in the early 1880s for Rob.
 Tuchscher, a pharmacist.
-He opened there his pharmacy, Kronen Apotheke, one of the few in the city at the time.
-A new pharmacist, Emil Affeldt, took over the firm at the same place from 1900 till the end of the 1920s.
+He opened his pharmacy Kronen Apotheke there, which was one of few in the city at that time.
+A new pharmacist, Emil Affeldt, took over the firm at the same location from 1900 till the end of the 1920s.

-Beautifully restored in 2018, the corner tenement displays two symmetric facades with a neo-classic style and a wrought iron balcony on its corner.
+The corner tenement was restored in 2018, and displays two symmetric facades with a neo-classic style and a wrought iron balcony on its corner.